Causes and prevention of tartar

 - chewing on one side only;

-- the wrong choice of toothpaste and brush;
+- incorrect choice of toothpaste and brush;

 - abuse of foods and drinks with dyes, including alcohol (wine, coffee, gas water, etc.);